alphagov/govuk-dependabot-merger/docs/adr/03-access-token-scope.md

 ## Decision

 We'll create a fine grained GitHub personal access token on the [govuk-ci](https://github.com/govuk-ci) user, with the following permissions:
+- Read-only on Actions
-- Read on metadata
+- Read-only on Metadata
-- Read and write on pull requests
+- Read and write on Pull requests
-- Read and write on contents
+- Read and write on Contents
 - Applied to "All repositories" owned by the organisation.

 This token will be used as the `AUTO_MERGE_TOKEN` repository secret for govuk-dependabot-merger.